Facilities Maintenance Technician

 - Possess and maintain a valid State of Maine Driver’s License, with a clean driving record.

-- Obtain a State of Maine Class A or B (CDL) Driver’s license within 2 years of assignment to Facilities Services: To provide operation with support during storm events and emergencies.
+- Obtain a State of Maine Class A or B (CDL) Driver’s license (we will train you) within 2 years of assignment to Facilities Services: To provide operation with support during storm events and emergencies.

 - Possess a minimum of 2 years’ experience in performing work in an industrial or commercial environment, with proficiency in three of the following six trades, Carpentry, pipe fitting and plumbing, masonry, painting, electrical, and boiler/ HVAC operation.